What Does Painterly Mean?

-The term was popularised by Swiss art historian Heinrich Wölfflin, who used the term to standardise the way art historians at the time described the characteristics of paintings.
+The term was popularised by Swiss art historian Heinrich Wölfflin, who used it to describe the characteristics of paintings.

 A painting may be described as being painterly when the illusion of form is created by utilizing colors, strokes, textures and any other techniques unique to the art of painting, rather than a linear method involving skillful drawing.
 In simple terms, it is used to describe a painting which looks like a painting.

 Below is one of my most painterly works.
 Notice the visible brushwork and simplified detail.

 Artists with a painterly style include Vincent van Gogh, Claude Monet, John Singer Sargent and Richard Schmid.
 On the other hand, artists with a more linear and realistic style include Michelangelo, Sandro Botticelli and Jean-Auguste-Dominique Ingres.
 I feature some examples of painterly art at the end of this post.

 Here are some tips for creating painterly art:

 - Use larger brushes.
 This will help you paint with more economical and prominent strokes.